 Anthony Korn is a local authority nominated governor.
 He lives locally.
 He is a barrister specialising in employment and discrimination law and advises both employers and employees in employment disputes.
 He also writes and lectures on employment law topics.
 Before going into practice, he worked as an employment advisor at the Shepherds Bush Advice Centre.
 Outside work, he is learning Japanese and enjoys tennis and skiing.
 He has joined the Governing body to contribute to the local community.

-Thomas Muir – Member of the Resources Committee
+Thomas Muir – Maths Link Governor and Member of the Resources Committee

 Tom Muir joined the governing body as a Co-opted Governor in October 2016.
 He lives locally in Chiswick and works in Hammersmith as the Director of Communications for a large provider of mental healthcare services and specialist education.